 For years, IBR was without a question the best option available for federal borrowers.
-New repayment plans created during the Obama administration means that IBR is no longer the premium option for many borrowers.
+Repayment plans created during the Obama administration mean that IBR is no longer the premium option for many borrowers.

 If you took out your first student loans after October of 2007, you are likely eligible for the Pay As You Earn plan (PAYE).
 This plan requires only paying 10% of your discretionary income where IBR requires 15%.

-Late last year the Revised Pay As You Earn plan (REPAYE) was also created.
-This plan removes the time based restrictions of PAYE, freeing up more borrowers to take advantage of the 10% of discretionary income option.
+After PAYE, the Revised Pay As You Earn plan (REPAYE) was also created.
+This plan removes the time-based restrictions of PAYE, freeing up more borrowers to take advantage of the 10% of discretionary income option.
 Unfortunately, the way spousal income is calculated is different.
 If you are married and your spouse does not have student debt, IBR may still be the best option.